Why do you want to learn German? Do you really like this language or is it more a need to survive in Germany?

-It may not be valid for all, but as third point I want to mention the challenge reasons.
+It may not be valid for all, but a third point I want to mention is the challenge reason.

 Not only German but any other foreign language can be taken as a personal challenge to be passed.

-On the other side if you succeed to learn it you will feel really glad and satisfied of your achievements.
+On the other side if you succeed to learn it you will feel really glad and satisfied with your achievements.

 If this is what is driving you, then you might want to define a target, a good one is to take a German language test.